BotechStudio/fudge-docs/docs/handling-errors.md

 ### Error handling steps

-To update the redux error state value, we should make several steps:
+Follow these steps to update the redux error state value:
 - Create an action
 - Create a constant
 - Add a specific corresponding case in the reducer
 - Dispatch the action with some event

-examples:
+For example:

 **Action**
 ```javascript